brief-ai-uchicago/About-Us/README.md

 Our chatbot amplifies the functionality of large language models, empowering users to engage in interactive conversations with earnings calls.
 This versatile tool serves multiple purposes, such as:

+🤖 *Comparison across multiple documents*

+The chatbot uses an agent to compare queries that retrieves multiple documents and is able to create a chain of thought reasoning chain to answer queries.

 🧠 *Memory:*

 Memory refers to persisting state between calls of a large language model.
 You can continue to ask follow-up questions from initial queries without restating the context.